Kapiainen/Lauhdutin/Readme.md

 # Changelog
 **Version 2.5.0 - YYYY/MM/DD:**
 - Added optional animations when clicking on a slot.
+- Added optional animation when hovering the mouse over a slot.
+- Added support for retaining information about games, which were previously detected and then uninstalled, for future use.

 **Version 2.4.0 - YYYY/MM/DD:**
 - Updated sorting of most recently played games to sort them alphabetically when timestamps are equal.